fallen-icarus/cardano-loans/README.md

 This design has two consequences:

 - **Unbreakable Self-Custody:** At no point do users lose control of their assets.
-They remain in the user’s address, secured by the user’s keys.
+They remain in the user’s address, secured by the user’s staking key.
 This eliminates the systemic risk of protocol hacks draining a central liquidity pool.
 - **Preservation of Delegation Rights:** Because the user's ADA never leaves their control, their right to stake and participate in on-chain governance is always preserved.
 This prevents the